JiriResler/KGVB-faceted-filtering-documentation/software-documentation.md

 - `browser:hasDataset` specifies a dataset on which the `browser:facetQuery` will be executed.
 The dataset needs to have a [SPARQL endpoint](#sparql-endpoints) available.

 - `browser:facetQuery` is a SPARQL query which returns nodes' IRIs and values associated with them given that they meet the query's criteria.
 For example for the above facet's query for a node specified by http://www.wikidata.org/entity/Q937 the associated value would be Albert.
 More on these internals in the [GET facets items](#get-facets-items) chapter.
-  - `#INSERTNODES` serves for the backend function so that it can inserts nodes' IRIs which it gets sent from the frontend.
+  - `#INSERTNODES` serves for the backend function so that it can insert nodes' IRIs which it gets sent from the frontend.
   - Here is a runnable [example](https://query.wikidata.org/#PREFIX%20wdt%3A%20%3Chttp%3A%2F%2Fwww.wikidata.org%2Fprop%2Fdirect%2F%3E%0APREFIX%20browser%3A%20%3Chttps%3A%2F%2Flinked.opendata.cz%2Fontology%2Fknowledge-graph-browser%2F%3E%0A%0ACONSTRUCT%20%7B%0A%20%20%23%20The%20result%20has%20to%20be%20an%20RDF%20triple%0A%20%20%3Fnode%20browser%3AqueryPath%20%3FtargetNode.%0A%7D%20WHERE%20%7B%20%0A%20%20%23%20Nodes%27%20IRIs%20get%20inserted%20here%20%20%0A%20%20VALUES%20%3Fnode%20%7B%3Chttp%3A%2F%2Fwww.wikidata.org%2Fentity%2FQ1035%3E%20%3Chttp%3A%2F%2Fwww.wikidata.org%2Fentity%2FQ937%3E%7D%0A%20%20%23%20A%20path%20which%20is%20the%20heart%20of%20the%20query%0A%20%20%3Fnode%20wdt%3AP735%2Frdfs%3Alabel%20%3FtargetNode.%0A%20%20FILTER%20%28LANG%28%3FtargetNode%29%20%3D%20%22en%22%29%0A%7D) of a query.

 An example of a "numeric" facet:  <br><br>